puvie2005/PuvananBlogsite/docs/cad.md

 # Computer Aided Design

+## Introduction
+We will be going through varoius comouter aided designing on this page.
+They include the usage of GIMP for raster images, Inkscape for vector and Fusion360 for 3D modelling.

 ## Raster vs Vector
 ![](images/RvV.jpg){: width="40%"}
 * Vector graphics are digital art that is rendered by a computer using a mathematical formula.
 Raster images are made up of tiny pixels, making them resolution dependent and best used for creating photos